 - Complete six months of full-time clinical experience or 1000 hours of clinical experience.

-See the requirements specific to LC’s Physician Assistant Medicine program.
+See the requirements specific to Lynchburg’s Physician Assistant Medicine program.